Resolving the Exploration-Exploitation Dilemma in Evolutionary Algorithms: A Novel Human-Centered Framework: The Canonical Genetic Algorithm (GA)

 Unlike the crossover operator which operates on two or more parental chromosomes, the mutation operator \underline{locally but randomly}, modifies a chromosome according to a pre-defined probability $p_m$ which is often small.

-There are many variations of the mutation operators.
+There are many variations of the mutation operators such as bit-flipping mutation (for binary representation), uniform mutation, non-uniform mutation, Gaussian mutation and Cauchy mutation; a comprehensive overview of these operators can be found in (Liu \& Han, 2003).
 The common aspect shared by all the variations is the involvement of one or more changes that are made to the genes of the chromosomes.
 In other words, mutation performs a random walk in the vicinity of a candidate solution, adding a level of stochasticity and diversity to the GA.